Joe Nardone's Rock 'N' Roll and Doo Wop performance scheduled for November 6 has been rescheduled to September 24, 2022.

-The Happenings, led by their amazing lead singer, Bob Miranda, continue to WOW audiences.
-They had four gold records and two #1 hits: “See You in September,” “I’ve Got Rhythm,” “Go Away Little Girl” and “My Mammy.”
+The Happenings, led by their fantastic lead singer, Bob Miranda, continue to WOW audiences.
+They had two #1 hits and four gold records: “See You in September,” “I’ve Got Rhythm,” “Go Away Little Girl” and “My Mammy.”

 Also performing will be the 1910 Fruitgum Company.
 They defined “bubble gum pop” in the 60s, with hits such as “Simon Says” (#4 US, #2 UK chart), “1,2,3 Red Light” and “Indian Giver” (both reached #5 on the charts).
 Their other hit was “May I take a Giant Step.”
 They are a fun way get the Kirby Center crowd energized.